aire-program/aire-researcher-sandbox/governance/responsible_use_guidelines.md

 - Bypassing required reviews (data governance, IRB, or security) for production deployments.

 ## Sensitive data considerations
-- Keep sensitive datasets out of the sandbox; substitute synthetic data whenever possible.
+- Keep sensitive datasets out of the synthetic mirror; substitute synthetic data whenever possible.
 - If working with restricted data elsewhere, mirror only schemas and shapes in this repository.
 - Verify that storage locations, access controls, and audit trails meet institutional requirements before handling real data.